NDevTK/TelnetProxy/README.md

 # TelnetProxy
 Proxy telnet over webshockets
 First message should be the address of a telnet server in host:port format however the port is 23 by default
+Service: wss://telnetproxy.herokuapp.com